what is a cast iron skillet made of

 Ever wondered what makes cast iron skillets so strong and good at keeping food warm?
 Cooking fans like me take notice of these qualities.
-We will look at the magic behind their design.
+We’ll look at the magic behind their design.

 Cast iron skillets are made from a mix of iron, carbon, and silicon.
 These materials create a solid piece of cookware.
 They have an amazing ability to spread heat evenly and keep it for a long time.
 This is why they’re great for cooking steaks or making deep-dish pizza.